tomaspinho/rtl8821ce/README.md

 ### BlueTooth is not working

 This may be due to the Kernel loading up the wrong firmware file for this card.
 Please take a look at [@wahsot](https://github.com/wahsot)'s tutorial at https://github.com/tomaspinho/rtl8821ce/issues/19#issuecomment-452196840 to see if that helps you out.

+### Secure Boot

+If your system uses Secure Boot, disable it via BIOS settings, otherwise the kernel will not accept user-supplied modules.